[Twitter thread compilation]

 Someone said to me today,

 “There shouldn’t be a black church, either should there be a “white” church”.
 There is no Biblical basis for division of the body of Christ.
-Slavery and later Jim Crow were obviously justification for divison.
+Slavery and later Jim Crow were obviously justification for division.
 When will we all worship Jesus together?

 1. Yes!
 No biblical basis for division, so when will the “white” church abandon its “whiteness” and stop perpetuating division.
 I’m happy to give some suggestions for where to start.
 Let’s go…